brunch/fusion/readme.md

 # Fusion

 Fusion is a simple tool to merge multiple JavaScript templates (mustache, handlebars, jquery-tmpl, …) into one namespaced template object.
+It also allows you to define your own precompiling functions.

 ## What is fusion good for?